abdullah123ch/Mark-Down-editor/README.md

 # Markdown Editor

-A simple and user-friendly Markdown editor built with Python and Tkinter.
+A simple and user-friendly Markdown editor built with Python and PyQt5.
 This application allows you to write, edit, and preview Markdown documents in real time.

 ## Features